 It had been a long day… I had been at the hospital with my mom who just had her second round of chemo.
 We were almost home, but I knew I needed another look.

 We circled around to find a dingy oak china cabinet.
-Several of the doors were broken, it was dirty and even had water damage at the bottom.
+Several of the cabinet doors were broken, it was dirty and even had water damage at the bottom.
 Despite its orange stain, outdated molding, and horrible smell, I saw potential in that old piece.
 It was just begging me to take it home and make it new again.

 More than Just a Painted China Cabinet…

 So, I did what any good Southern girl without a truck would do…I called my daddy!
 I think he was relieved to have a mental break from my mom’s illness (she is now fine by the way!!!) and somehow my husband and dad wielded the six-foot monstrosity into our garage that night.

-I was determined to save it from its ‘impending doom’ upon trash pickup the next morning.
+I was determined to save this 1980’s china cabinet ‘impending doom’ upon trash pickup the next morning.
 Of course, everyone thought I was crazy for wanting to save it, but it already had a place in my home…and heart.

 Let the China Cabinet Makeover Begin

 So the process started…

 I surveyed the damage, dusted it off, and cleaned it up.
-I was even lucky enough to find an old mousetrap in the top (fortunately it was empty).
+I was even lucky enough to find an old mousetrap on the top (fortunately it was empty).
 My dad rebuilt the broken doors at the bottom, I ripped off some of the molding to replace with new and I restored one of the shelves inside.